WinawerLab/sco/README.md

 `predicted_responses`, which contains the predicted response of each voxel to each image.

+## Visualizing model predictions

-In order to get an mgh for viewing the predictions on a brain, call `results=sco.export_predicted_responses(results, export_path='...')`, after filling out `results` above and specifying where you want to export the image (this step can be added to the calc chain if you
+In order to get an mgh for viewing the predictions of the model to a single image on a brain, call `results=sco.export_predicted_responses(results, export_path='...')`, after filling out `results` above and specifying where you want to export the image (this step can be added to the calc chain if you